SanjulaGanepola/beyond-the-green-screen/4 - SQL Prefixes in Db2 for IBM i/README.md

   • update - Update result sets directly in the result set view
   • cl - Run CL commands

-Shoutout to @LiamAllan and @ScottForstie for this great feature!
+Shoutout to the wizards @LiamBarryAllan and @ScottForstie for this great feature!

 Follow for more #ibmi tips that go #BeyondTheGreenScreen